DOB: 23rd August 1976

 To this day, Dai continues to push the boundaries.
 In 2017, at age 40, he made the FA of Nayuta a V16 boulder in Japan, matching his hardest grade.
 In 2020 he sent his project Amenohabakiri (V15) without the use of chalk.

 Off the wall, Dai owns a climbing gym in Yokohama named Project Climbing.
-He is also passionate about creating gym holds, a passion he has been pursuing almost as long as he has been climbing.
-Under his brand Project Dai hold he produces a range of climbing equipment and accessories including chalk, chalk buckets and brushes.
+He is also passionate about creating gym holds, a passion he has been pursuing for almost as long as he has been climbing.
+Under his brand Project Dai he produces a range of climbing equipment and accessories including chalk, chalk buckets and brushes.

 Due to his extensive knowledge of bouldering in Japan, Dai and his team have also produced a number of guidebooks for the renowned bouldering areas of; Ogawayama, Kasagiyama, Kyushu, Yakushima, and Mitake.

 Dai enjoys a celebrity-like status in Japan, having appeared on numerous TV programs including Jonetsu Tairiku, Top Runner, Nainai Size.
 He has also produced his own line of climbing documentaries called ‘Dai’s Video Diaries’ which can be found on his Vimeo channel.